Mega Man (character)

 Mega Man has become one of Capcom's mascots, one of the company's primary original characters, and continues to be one of the video game industry's most recognizable icons.
 Having appeared on many consoles since the Nintendo Entertainment System, Mega Man has had a wide gaming audience.
 Mega Man's fictional universe can be divided into seven categories, each featuring different variations and incarnations of a robot boy hero.
-Although "Mega Man", or "Rockman", is usually the name for the original Mega Man from the classic series, it can also be the Mega Man series of fictional works, or the group of adherently named main characters within.
+Although Rockman, or "Mega Man", is usually the name for the classic series, it can also be the Mega Man series of fictional works, or the group of adherently named main characters within.